iwinstar/unsplash-downloader/README.md

 ![license](https://img.shields.io/hexpm/l/plug.svg)
 ![Gitter](https://img.shields.io/gitter/room/nwjs/nw.js.svg)

-> Until 2018.09.12, Total spider 80706 pictures, 584 GiB
+> Until 2020.05.15, Total spider 192607 pictures, 1.43 TiB

 ### Introduction
 I love pictures on Unsplash uploaded by photographers worldwide.
 They are so beautiful and professional.
 I want to download them to local disk as material library, so here we are.

 Unsplash provide API to access their database, but limited to 50 requests per hour.
-This will take 70+ hours to download them all.
+This will take 120+ hours to download them all.
 So I use a spider, it can get all pictures metadata within minutes, then download with multi-thread.

-### Prepare Environment
+### Prepare

 > Notice: the follow commands should also run under this environment